stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">The system verifies the Digital Asset Links file via the encrypted HTTPS protocol.
 Make sure that the assetlinks.json file is accessible over an HTTPS connection, regardless of whether your app's intent filter includes https</aside>

-<code>Text</code>
-`Text`

-### Signing a Request Object

-The JSON Web Signature (JWS) represents signed content using JSON data structures and base64url encoding as defined in the <a href=" https://tools.ietf.org/html/rfc7515" target="blank">specifications</a>.
-The representation consists of three parts: the JOSE Header, the JWS Payload, and the JWS Signature.
-The three parts are base64url-encoded for transmission, and typically represented as the concatenation of the encoded strings in that order, with the three strings being separated by period ('.') characters.

 <ol>
   <li>The JOSE Header describes the signature method and parameters related to the Encoded JWS Payload and optionally additional properties of the JWS.
 The Header Parameter Names within this object MUST be unique.
 The JOSE Header MUST contain an `alg` parameter, the value of which is a string that unambiguously identifies the algorithm used to sign the JOSE Header and the JWS Payload to produce the JWS Signature.</li>
   <li>The JWS Payload is the message content to be secured.</li>